electron-forge/electron-forge-docs/guides/create-and-add-icons.md

 ---
-description: How to create and set an app icon
+description: The purpose of this guide is to walk through the process of generating and setting an app icon, as well as setting installer and setup icons.
 ---

-# Creating and Setting App Icons
+# Creating and Setting Icons

 ## Generating an Icon